Shea's 710 Theatre: History

 Until its demise as The Studio Arena Theatre, it had claim to being one of the oldest resident theaters in the United States.
 It was particularly supported over the years by Welles V. Moot.

 Over the years it has produced many notable plays and world premieres including work by Edward Albee, A. R. Gurney, and Lanford Wilson.
 Studio Arena Theatre was the springboard for the careers of some of today's biggest Equity actors, including Emmy and Tony Award winners.
 Studio Arena Theatre was one of the country's premier regional theatres.

 Studio Arena Theatre was shuttered after failing to reorganize under Chapter 11.
-On March 17, 2011 the Buffalo News reported that the nearby Shea's Performing Arts Center was trying to get the needed financing so that it can return the 626-seat theater to use for theatrical and non theatrical events.
-Shea's assumed ownership of the theater, which was renamed the 710 Main Theater after its address, at the beginning of the 2012-13 season.
+On March 17, 2011, the Buffalo News reported that the nearby Shea's Performing Arts Center was trying to get the needed financing so that it can return the 626-seat theater to use for theatrical and non theatrical events.
+Shea's assumed ownership of the theater, which was renamed the 710 Main Theater after its address, at the beginning of the 2012–13 season.
 Live theater has resumed in the theatre.
 In 2016, Shea's tweaked the title to the Shea's 710 Theater as a form of cross-branding with its parent venue.

-In 2019, Shea's 710 Theater became home to Starring Buffalo, which brought Broadway stars back to the venue with consistency for the first time since the Studio Arena days.
-Under the leadership of Artistic Director Drew Fornarola, the series has featured Tony Award-Winners Matt Doyle and Lena Hall, Tony Award-Nominees Sidney DuPont and Josh Young, American Idol's Alyssa Wray, and many others.
-To date, nearly 500 Western New York professional and student actors, dancers and musicians have also graced the stage in these unique community art projects.
+In 2019, Shea's 710 Theater became home to Starring Buffalo, which brought notable Broadway actors to the venue for the first time since the Studio Arena days.
+Under the leadership of Artistic Director Drew Fornarola, the series has featured Tony Award winners Matt Doyle and Lena Hall, Tony nominees Sidney DuPont and Josh Young, American Idol's Alyssa Wray, among others.
+To date, nearly 500 Western New York professional and student actors, dancers and musicians have performed in community art projects.